SegHaxx/citadel-gay/webcit-ng/README.txt

 *	Require NO cleanup.
 Killing the process lets the OS reclaim all resources.

 *	As much as possible, resources should be freed by just coming back down the stack.
+	Avoid global variables and thread-local variables as much as possible.

 *	Readability of the code is more important than shaving off a few CPU cycles.